evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 **Optional**:
 * An OpenAI API key (to use LLM-as-a-judge).
 * An Evidently Cloud account (for live monitoring).

-This tutorial covers several methods for LLM evals, from regular expressions to external ML models for scoring and LLM judges.
-We'll use a Q&A chatbot as an example use case, but these methods apply to other use cases like RAGs and agents.

 Let's get started!